What is Win32/FakeSysdef:

 Manual Win32/FakeSysdef Removal:

 !!!
-Please note: You can remove Win32/FakeSysdef manually.
-However, you should proceed at your own risk.
-Any of these interventions might render you system inoperable.
+Please note: You can remove Win32/FakeSysdef manually, however, you should proceed at your own risk, as any of the interventions might render you system inoperable.
 Therefore this manual removal method is highly recommended for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter or any other reputable security application.

 1. Remove Win32/FakeSysdef by restoring your system to a previous state.